 Presentation Builder

-Presentation owners can use the Build button on the presentation detail page to open an AI-powered workspace for organizing slides.
+Presentation owners and editors can use the Build button on the presentation detail page to open an AI-powered workspace for organizing slides.
 The builder helps arrange key results into slides with appropriate layouts.

 How It Works